genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 Input: Genetic Variations file

-Action: The app annotates these variants based on their genomic locations and calculates the effects they produce on known genes.
+**Action**: to annotate variants based on their genomic locations and calculate the effects they produce on known genes.
+The application annotates genetic variations that

 Further apps to use: Variant Explorer, View Report